hplp/Insider/README.md

 Caveat: you should perform all the compilation related stuff at the compilation instance to save your cost (since the FPGA instance is expensive!).

 We provide six applications in the respository, whose source code are located at apps folder.
 Their device code are located at `apps/device`.
-Take "grep" for example, first execute insider device compiler to generate an STAccel project folder.
+Take `grep` for example, first execute insider device compiler to generate an STAccel project folder.
 ```
 $ cd apps/device/grep
 $ insider_device_compiler